talesbarreto/pull_request_coverage/README.md

 - **maximum-uncovered-lines** : Specifies the maximum number of uncovered lines allowed before the tests fail.

+- **approval-requirement** (`lines-and-rate`): when both, `minimum-coverage` and `maximum-uncovered-lines`, are specified, the `approval-requirement` determines the conditions for passing the tests.
+  - `lines-and-rate`: both conditions must be met to pass the tests.
+  - `lines-or-rate:` only one of the conditions must be met to pass the tests.

 ### Filters

 - **ignore**: list of files that should be ignored, using the [widely-known Bash glob syntax](https://pub.dev/packages/glob#syntax).
 The cumulative count of ignored lines from these files will be shown in the report for statistical purposes only.